Vishram1123/gjs-osk/README.md

 ## Requirements
 - GNOME 42-44
 - Wayland (X11 is not working properly)
-- [Block Caribou 36](https://extensions.gnome.org/extension/3222/block-caribou-36/) for blocking default GNOME OSK
+- [Block Caribou 36](https://extensions.gnome.org/extension/3222/block-caribou-36/) for blocking default GNOME OSK (see this issue if you are having problems with the keyboard also being blocked on lockscreen)
 ## Demo
 [Keyboard Demo.webm](https://user-images.githubusercontent.com/64966832/210458851-1b91adba-f6e4-4d40-b0d5-dba2c46cc354.webm)